Epic Systems Takes Out Troll Patent on Abstract Idea05/25/16

 Epic develops healthcare software for use in community hospitals, clinics, medical centers, and patient homes.
 In addition to providing electronic health record systems to healthcare providers, Epic has designed web portals for patients to view, enter, and manage their personal health information.

-Epic was represented by Quarles & Brady’s Anthony Tomaselli, Kristin Graham Noel, Martha Jahn Snyder, Louis Klapp, and Carly Levin, along with Brian Craft of Findlay Craft.
+Epic was represented by Quarles & Brady’s Anthony Tomaselli, Kristin Graham Noel, Martha Jahn Snyder, and Louis Klapp, along with Brian Craft of Findlay Craft.

 The case is Preservation Wellness Technologies LLC v.
 Allscripts Healthcare Solutions, et al., case number 2:15-cv-1559-WCB, in the U.S. District Court for the Eastern District of Texas.